minagishl/discord-bot-link-approver/README.md

-# Discord Bot Message Preview
+# Discord Bot Link Approver

-This repository shows a preview when you attach a link to a previous message
+This repository will require approval for submissions containing links

 ## Features